 The increasing demand for batteries with high energy density has promoted the development of new energy storage systems beyond Li-ion batteries.
 Lithium-oxygen (Li-O2) batteries are a promising candidate due to their ultrahigh theoretical energy density (3450 Wh/kg).
-In the past decade, Li-O2 batteries have achieved tremendous progresses in both mechanism deciphering and prototype application.^[1-4] However, most of the studies were conducted ir pure oxygen environment, even though the final goal is to use Li- $2$ batteries in ambient environment.
-The complex air components including CO2 and H2O may greatly influence the reaction mecha-...sm and battery performance.^[5-7] Therefore, the roles of CO2 in Liair batteries should be thoroughly understood, which has resulted t1 e investigations of Li-O2/CO2 batteries.^[8-10]
+In the past decade, Li-O2 batteries have achieved tremendous progresses in both mechanism deciphering and prototype application.^[1] However, most of the studies were conducted in pure oxygen environment, even though the final goal is to use Li-O2 batteries in ambient environment.
+The complex air components including CO2 and H2O may greatly influence the reaction mechanism and battery performance.^[2] Therefore, the roles of CO2 in Li-air batteries should be thoroughly understood, which has resulted in the investigations of Li-O2/CO2 batteries.^[3]

-For a long time, CO2 is considered as a negative factor in Li- Ω_2/CO_2 batteries due to the high charge voltage induced by the wide-bandgap insulator lithium carbonate.[7,11-14] However, some recent reports have claimed that the CO2 could bring some advantages, like forming protective layer on Li anode and capturing O2- to alleviate side reactions.^[9,15] Nevertheless, the high decomposition potential of Li2CO3 is still difficult to be resolved effectively.
-It nas been reported that this high overpotential could be reduced by adopting suitable catalysts, like Pd/CNT^[9], Ru/GNS,^[16] J/NiO@Ni/CNT,^[17] Ru/N-doped CNT^[5], and NiCo2O4 hollow microspheres.^[18] Unfortunately, at the late stage of the battery charging, the voltage would still climb to 4.5 V. Besides, the catalytic cathodes could also facilitate the oxidation of electrolytes at high voltages.
-Yu Qiao et al^[8] tailored the electrolyte composition to generate [Li(DMSO)3]+ - [TFSI-] contact ion pairs to realize a Li2CO3-free Li- O_2/CO_2 battery by stabilizing peroxodicarbonate ($C_2O_6^{2-}$).
-The c'arge voltage was limited to around 3.5 V for the only first 20 cycles with a capacity of ~750 mAh/g.
-Prolonging cycling or increasing cycling capacity may induce the formation of Li2CO3, thus high arge voltage and electrolyte decomposition is inevitable.
-Therefore, adopting electrolytes with high-voltage resistance to avoid si de reactions on the cathode side is important but has not been achieved currently.
+For a long time, CO2 is considered as a negative factor in $Li-O_2/CO_2$ batteries due to the high charge voltage induced by the wide-bandgap insulator lithium carbonate.[2c,4] However, some recent reports have claimed that the CO2 could bring some advantages, like forming protective layer on Li anode and capturing O_2^- to alleviate side reactions.^[3b,5] Nevertheless, the high decomposition potential of Li2CO3 is still difficult to be resolved effectively.
+It has been reported that this high overpotential could be reduced by adopting suitable catalysts, like Pd/CNT,^[3b] Ru/GNS,^[6] Ru/NiO@Ni/CNT,^[7] Ru/N-doped CNT,^[2a] and NiCo2O4 hollow microspheres.^[8] Unfortunately, at the late stage of the battery charging, the voltage would still climb to 4.5 V. Besides, the catalytic cathodes could also facilitate the oxidation of electrolytes at high voltages.
+Yu Qiao et al.^[3a] tailored the electrolyte composition to generate [Li(DMSO)3]+-[TFSI-] contact ion pairs to realize a Li2CO3-free Li-O2/CO2 battery by stabilizing peroxodicarbonate $(C_2O_6^{2-})$.
+The charge voltage was limited to around 3.5 V for the only first 20 cycles with a capacity of ~750 mAh/g.
+Prolonging cycling or increasing cycling capacity may induce the formation of Li2CO3, thus high charge voltage and electrolyte decomposition is inevitable.
+Therefore, adopting electrolytes with high-voltage resistance to avoid side reactions on the cathode side is important but has not been achieved currently.